udkyo/chatgpt-code-review-gerrit-plugin/README.md

   being submitted for review.
 - `gptStreamOutput`: The default value is true.
 Whether the response is expected in stream output mode or not.
 - `maxReviewLines`: The default value is 1000.
 This sets a limit on the number of lines of code included in the review.
+- `enabledAuthors`: By default, every user is enabled to have their Patchsets and comments reviewed.
+To limit review capabilities to specific users, list their usernames in this setting, separated by commas.
+- `disabledAuthors`: Functions oppositely to enabledAuthors.
 - `enabledFileExtensions`: This limits the reviewed files to the given types.
 Default file extensions are ".py, .java, .js, .ts, .html, .css, .cs, .cpp, .c, .h, .php, .rb, .swift, .kt, .r, .jl, .go, .scala, .pl, .pm, .rs, .dart, .lua, .sh, .vb, .bat".